uvicpraxis/uvicpraxis.github.io/metadata.md

 * Word construction

 ## Setting(s)
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
+This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting with some modifications for our purposes.
 This data pertains to the entire game and not just the clip.
-Multiple options may be selected.
+Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * Africa
 * Age of Discovery / Enlightenment
 * Alternate history
+* Anti-colonial
 * Asia
 * Caribbean
 * China (Ancient / Imperial)
 * Classical antiquity
 * Cold War
+* Colonial
 * Contemporary
 * Cyberpunk / dark sci-fi
 * Egypt (Ancient)
 * Europe
 * Fantasy
 * Historical events
+* Indigenous
 * Industrial Age
 * Interwar
 * Japan (Ancient / Classical / Medieval)